 Answer: A traditional virtual private network (VPN) is typically used by employees to securely access corporate files from remote locations (i.e., home or hotel).
 Now, the term VPN is more often used to describe commercial VPNs that are used by everyday people to connect to the internet more securely, thereby hiding their internet activity from their internet service provider or protecting their activity when connected to public hotspots.

-Covenant Eyes utilizes the VPN feature on the iPhone in order to dig deeper into activity on the device.
+Covenant Eyes utilizes the VPN feature on the iPhone to dig deeper into activity on the device.
 We didn’t invent it.
 We just found a neat way to use it.

 Question: Can I turn off the “forced” YouTube restricted mode?
 It’s too restrictive.